 Below is a brief account of the relations between the Parliamentary Assembly of the Council of Europe and the Republic of Kazakhstan, which shows a considerably high level of mutual interest and potential for cooperation.
-It is argued that the Assembly, in tandem with other international actors, can become a valuable player, especially by providing general guidelines
+It is argued that the Assembly, in tandem with other international actors, can become a valuable player, especially by providing general guidelines and overseeing the course of the reforms being

-&lt;sup>1 See: Security and Human Rights, No. 1, 2009, devoted to Kazakhstan's OSCE Chairmanship.
+1 See: Security and Human Rights, No. 1, 2009, devoted to Kazakhstan's OSCE Chairmanship.

-&lt;sup>2 See: J.M.
+2 See: J.M.
 Neil, "The European Union, Kazakhstan and the 2010 OSCE Chairmanship," Security and Human Rights, No. 1, 2009.

-&lt;sup>3 European Union and Central Asia: Strategy for a New Partnership, Council of the European Union, General Secretariat, European Communities, 2007.
+3 European Union and Central Asia: Strategy for a New Partnership, Council of the European Union, General Secretariat, European Communities, 2007.